What is the cost per lead for Real Estate Industry?

-Let’s first understand what Cost Per Lead(CPL) or Cost Per Acquisition(CPA) or Cost Per Conversion means.
+Let’s first understand what the term Cost Per Lead(CPL) or Cost Per Acquisition(CPA) means.

-In layman terms ‘It is the amount of money you have to spend to acquire the information of an individual who might be interested in your product or services.’
+In layman terms, “It is the amount of money you have to spend to acquire the information of an individual who might be interested in your product or service.”

-The Cost Per Lead is important to measure for the management especially while running digital campaigns.
-It gives you, as a company, an estimate about the marketing budget you would have to allocate in order to create a pipeline for sales.
+It gives your company an estimate about the marketing budget you would have to allocate to create a pipeline for sales.

 How To Calculate CPL?

-In order to calculate CPL’s you, Divide the Total Amount Spend by the No. of Inquires you capture
+In order to calculate CPL’s you, Divide the Total Amount Spent by the No. of Inquires you receive

 CPL = Total Amount Spend / Total No. of Inquiries